truchas/truchas/src/2d-truchas/flow/Test/README.md

 `output-times`. `time-step-growth` defaults to `1.05` and limits step growth.
 For Navier--Stokes, `courant-number` additionally limits each step by the convective CFL condition.

+`inviscid_channel.json` is a small developer/CTest case for the inviscid Navier--Stokes path.
+It omits viscosity and uses free-slip walls.